 U.N. suggests removal of Syria chemicals unnecessarily delayed

-UNITED NATIONS Jan 28 (Reuters) - U.N.
-Secretary-General Ban Ki-moon suggested in a report on Tuesday that an operation to remove Syria's chemical weapons had been unnecessarily delayed and that he had expressed his concern to the government of Syrian President Bashar al-Assad to speed up the process.
+UNITED NATIONS (Reuters) - U.N.
+Secretary-General Ban Ki-moon suggested in a report on Tuesday that an operation to remove Syria's chemical weapons had been unnecessarily delayed and urged the government of Syrian President Bashar al-Assad to speed up the process.

 "While remaining aware of the challenging security situation inside the Syrian Arab Republic, it is the assessment of the Joint Mission that (Syria) has sufficient material and equipment to carry out multiple ground movements to ensure the expeditious removal of chemical weapons material," Ban said.

-The Organisation for the Prohibition of Chemical Weapons set the Dec.
-31 deadline for the removal from Syria of the worst chemicals, which include components for making sarin and VX nerve agent.
+The Organization for the Prohibition of Chemical Weapons set the December 31 deadline for the removal from Syria of the worst chemicals, which include components for making sarin and VX nerve agent.
 These toxins are supposed to be destroyed offshore on a specially equipped U.S. ship by March 31.

 Syria's three-year civil war has killed more than 100,000 people and caused millions to flee, according to U.N. figures.